 Therapy can be a wonderful resource and can help those who have been through traumatic experiences improve their quality of life.
 In PTSD marriage, you may also encourage them to seek therapy from a reputable mental health professional with experience in trauma or PTSD.

-In the video below, Ilene Smith which teaches about healing the nervous system from trauma using somatic experiencing.
-Somatic Experiencing is an approach that uses a body up approach to working with trauma, PTSD, Stress, Anxiety and depression.
+In the video below, Ilene Smith talks about healing the nervous system from trauma using somatic experiencing.
+Somatic Experiencing is an approach that uses a body up approach to working with trauma, PTSD, Stress, Anxiety, and depression.
 Learn more about it below: